 • Why will your contribution benefit the company?
 Be specific.

 • Use only one sentence.
 No run-on phrases!
-This isn’t your life story; it’s why the company needs you in particular.
+It isn’t your life story; it’s why the company needs you in particular.

-• Finally, say it over and over until it becomes almost conversational and you can recite it with little effort.
+• Finally, say it repeatedly until it becomes almost conversational, and you can recite it with little effort.

 “I’m a high-volume email marketer looking for an opportunity to invigorate a cross-channel marketing campaign and ultimately maximize revenue.”

-After the interviewer replies, tell them your real contribution to them specifically.
+After the interviewer replies, tell them your actual contribution specifically.
 This phrase should be:

-• Why you are needed more than the others also being interviewed.
+• Why you are needed more than the others interviewed.
 Don’t mention a specific job skill unless you know there is an opening.
-Don’t get placed into a slot there is no job!
+Don’t get placed into a position where there is no job!

 • Make your pitch all about the organization; put it in their terms and context.
-Tell them you especially enjoyed reading… mention an area is where they excel against competition.
+Tell them you enjoyed reading… mention an area where they excel against competition.

 • Finally, sell yourself; now is not the time for modest.
 Why are you their best choice?
 What unique elements do you contribute?

 “I enjoyed checking out your company website.
 I especially enjoyed reading about the XYZ area.
 It’s what I want to do.
 My experience/degree/ knowledge of XYZ will help me uniquely solve the problems faced by this role.”
 Ask others if they buy-in?
 If not, what needs to be said?